 Invoice finance operates by providing businesses with immediate access to funds tied up in their outstanding invoices.
 The process typically follows these steps:

-- Issue invoices: When your business provides goods or services to a customer, you issue an invoice as per usual, detailing the payment terms and due date.
+- Issue Invoices: Your business provides goods or services and sends an invoice as usual, detailing the payment terms.

 How Much Does Invoice Finance Cost?